XURMATRONIX/XURMATILLO/README.md

 The system is the result of multi-year iterative design across several earlier prototype generations.
 Final version consolidates the best lessons into one integrated, globally deployable architecture.

+Need a custom version for your business?
+Hire me on Fiverr: http://www.fiverr.com/s/Ay5WBp5

 ---

 *Maximum capability.
 Maximum integrity.
 Maximum precision.*